Thermophysical Investigation of Asteroid Surfaces II: Factors Influencing Grain Size: Results and Analysis

 Here, we investigate if, and how much, the grain sizes vary by or depend on the surface composition of an asteroid.
 For this analysis we use spectral group as a proxy for composition.
 Simply comparing the means of the grain size distributions between the groups is not appropriate, as some of the independent explanatory variables are correlated with grain size: for example, primitive C-complex and P-type bodies are more represented at larger sizes, and the E/Xe-types are largely represented in the lower size range\footnote{Similar relationships are apparent between spectral classes and heliocentric distance \citep{DeMeo&Carry13}.}.
 Instead, we perform post-hoc t-tests between the spectral classes by using the model residuals from {\it M-4}.
 Since the multi-linear analysis doesn't account for the spectral type, any differences in the group residuals can be used to indicate disparities in regolith grain sizes.

 We apply Welch's t-test\footnote{We use Welch's t-test, as opposed to the Student's t-test, as the latter assumes that the two groups have equal variance or sample size, which is not the case here.} \citep{Welch47} in a series of trials between each possible combination of spectral class, as well as between each class and the entire sample with that particular class removed.
 The null hypothesis that is tested is that the means between the groups do not differ.
 We report the $p$-values of these trials in \autoref{tab:compresid}: lower p-values indicate a higher probability that the null hypothesis is not supported. \autoref{tab:compresid} shows the mean and standard deviation of the model residuals and the number of objects for each group.
 We analyze the S, C, and E-types both with and without the objects in which their spectral type was inferred by their albedo.
-Similarly, for B-types we analyze both the confirmed B-types and those marked as B* in \autoref{tab:table2.2} for which we assign CM meteorite properties based on their low-thermal inertias.
+Similarly, for B-types we analyze both the confirmed B-types and those marked as B$^\star$ in \autoref{tab:table2.2} for which we assigned CM meteorite properties based on their low-thermal inertias.
+Consistent with their low thermal inertias, the B$^\star$ objects have consistently lower grain size residuals compared to confirmed B-types.
+This may indicate that these objects are not true B-types and may actually be closer in composition to P-types, which have the lowest grain sizes of all the spectral groups included here.